-As noted above, victims and UTRGV students have the right not to file a report.
+As noted above, victims and UTRGV students have the right not to file a report, which includes the right to decline to participate in an investigation if someone were to report on their behalf.
 However, victims are highly encouraged to seek medical attention, including counseling, either on- or off-campus.
 Victims and students who wish to file a report at some future date may do so by contacting University Police or the Title IX Coordinator.